aosp-mirror/platform_frameworks_base/apex/jobscheduler/README_js-mainline.md

 ## Current structure

-- JS service side classes are put in `jobscheduler-service.jar`.
+- JS service side classes are put in `service-jobscheduler.jar`.
 It's *not* included in services.jar, and instead it's put in the system server classpath, which currently looks like the following:
-`SYSTEMSERVERCLASSPATH=/system/framework/services.jar:/system/framework/ethernet-service.jar:/system/framework/com.android.location.provider.jar:/system/framework/jobscheduler-service.jar`
+`SYSTEMSERVERCLASSPATH=/system/framework/services.jar:/system/framework/ethernet-service.jar:/system/framework/com.android.location.provider.jar:/system/framework/service-jobscheduler.jar`

   `SYSTEMSERVERCLASSPATH` is generated from `PRODUCT_SYSTEM_SERVER_JARS`.

-- JS framework side classes are put in `jobscheduler-framework.jar`, and the rest of the framework code is put in `framework-minus-apex.jar`, as of http://ag/9145619.
+- JS framework side classes are put in `framework-jobscheduler.jar`, and the rest of the framework code is put in `framework-minus-apex.jar`, as of http://ag/9145619.